 The 74 with Mark Keierleber.
 Most Schools Have Long Had Pandemic Plans.
 But a Watchdog Warned Years Ago That Half of All Districts Had No Real Strategy for How to Operate If Classrooms Remained Closed https://www.the74million.org/article/most-schools-have-long-had-pandemic-plans-but-a-watchdog-warned-years-ago-that-half-of-all-districts-had-no-real-strategy-for-how-to-operate-if-classrooms-remained-closed/

 The Chronicle of Higher Education with Francie Diep.
 If Coronavirus Patients Overwhelm Hospitals, These Colleges Are Offering Their Dorms https://www.chronicle.com/article/if-coronavirus-patients-overwhelm-hospitals-these-colleges-are-offering-their-dorms/?cid2=gen_login_refresh&cid=gen_sign_in

 Professional Organizations and Associations

-Rebmann has worked with St. Louis-based childcare agencies to assess vaccine uptake and individuals' attitudes and beliefs regarding vaccination among childcare staff and parents of children in childcare.
+Dr. Rebmann has worked with St. Louis-based childcare agencies to assess vaccine uptake and individuals' attitudes and beliefs regarding vaccination among childcare staff and parents of children in childcare.